evmcnb/quartz/content/Psychiatric History Taking.md

 ## Insight

 **Insight** refers to the ability of a patient to **understand** that they have a mental health problem and that what they’re experiencing is abnormal.
-Patients with severe depression may demonstrate a loss of insight into their illness.
+Patients with severe [[Depression]] may demonstrate a loss of insight into their illness.

 Some examples of questions which can be used to **assess insight** include: